DhruvSrivastava-16/CRUD-RestfulAPI-Demo/README.md

-# Demo of the RESTful API I made for the hostel management system.
+# (Demo)  RESTful API  for the hostel management system.

-#### Since the real application is a property of Mahindra University, I can't share the actual files publically
+#### Real application is a property of Mahindra University, I can't share the actual files without director's approval

-Implementing CRUD operations on PostgreSQL database on a Node.js application with a server made using Express.js
+Implementing CRUD operations on PostgreSQL database